 Sharlon: I’m from South East London, but what I see when I come over here is very creative people, very stylish and fashion-aware.
 Lots of sneaker freaks as well.
 When I went to Brick Lane I saw street designers having a T-shirt competition, and that was great!
 I always come out here to get inspiration.
 Do you consider yourself to be a hipster?

 Sharlon: No way, man!
 Do you know what a hipster is?

 Sharlon: Not really.
 Then how can you say you’re not it?

 Sharlon: ‘Cause I can’t say I’m something when I don’t know what it is.
 One girl said hipsters tend to remain unwashed for weeks.

 Sharlon: I wash every day, man!

-Joshua: It was okay.
+Joshua: It was OK.
 I was waiting for a long time, though, so I had a couple of drinks which means I don’t think I did as well as I could have.

-Chris: We're just regular people that try really hard.
+Chris: We're just regular people who try really hard.